PROFabdalla/PROFabdalla/README.md

 - 👯 I’m looking to collaborate on dajango
 - 💬 Ask me about what you want
 - 📫 How to reach me: [Gmail](abdallaamer101@gmail.com)
-- 📫 How to reach me: [linked in](https://www.linkedin.com/in/abdallah-mohamed-52893322b/) [Hscker Rannk](https://www.hackerrank.com/PROFabdallah)
+- 📫 How to reach me: [linked in](https://www.linkedin.com/in/abdallah-mohamed-52893322b/) & [Hacker Rannk](https://www.hackerrank.com/PROFabdallah)